dinohapp/StructureJournal/README.md

 2022-11-07
 - Moved the database creation logic to ./db.js.
 - There should be a better way to run queries than .exec().
 Need to research that.
+- Created timeHandler.js to create the specific date object.
+- Realized that what I need is not actually quarters of the year but the seasons, renamed the database accordingly.
+- Attempted to go with native JS Date methods (doesn't have weeks) or sqlite's strfitme(), looks like all I have to do is to derive the season from the month.

+2022-11-08
+- Decided to go with Date.toISOString().slice(0, 10) instead of the native .getMonth, .getDate methods

 # Contributing
 Feel free to contribute to this project or reach out to me with any suggestions.